colesussmeier/mlsart-g1-v6/README.md

 I am not using default build settings or caching settings (this is not contained in the source code).
 I have set the caching behavior to be more aggressive so that the CDN retains static files for longer, and I have performance mode enabled (Amplify setting) which decreases latency but also increases the time it takes to invalidate the cache when changes are pushed through from Github.

 I did not use any AI to write this readme, but I did use AI to write some of the code.
 I have strong opinions about the appropriate application of AI, and right now I think it is mainly only useful as a fancy autocomplete in VS Code.
-I do believe this will change with the development of agentic systems, but that is a topic for another day.
+I do believe this will change with the development of agentic systems, but that&apos;s a topic for another day.

 ## <div align="center"> Wrap-up </div>
 This project took several months of trial and error, complete codebase rewrites (I started with React, GraphQL, and Stripe Elements, then switched to Next.js with server actions and Stripe redirect), and an extra healthy dose of time spent in AWS docs.